TimesGhana

 Mr. Mustapha advised the youth to exercise vigilance when encountering individuals who attempt to entice them with financial incentives to engage in LGBTQ+ activities.
 He encouraged them to stand firm against such enticements and to be mindful of the potential consequences.

 In conclusion, the Baribari Community’s peaceful sensitization walk aimed to promote awareness and vigilance among Zongo youth regarding LGBTQ+ practices.
-The community leaders emphasized the importance of preserving Ghanaian culture and values, while also addressing the legal aspects associated with LGBTQ+ activities.
+The community leaders emphasized the importance of preserving Ghanaian culture and values while also addressing the legal aspects associated with LGBTQ+ activities.

 Share This Article